Typhoid fever and paratyphoid fever

 How is it treated?

 Infected individuals should seek medical attention for management.
-The infection can be treated by antibiotics.
+The infection can be effectively treated by antibiotics.
 Symptomatic treatment such as fluid replacement and adequate rest is also important.